jchristn/DatabaseWrapper/README.md

 - Programmatic table creation and removal (drop)
 - Built-in sanitization

-## New in v2.0.4
+## New in v2.0.5

-- Truncate table fix
+- Added COLLATE NOCASE to Sqlite TEXT column creation

 ## A Note on Sanitization